isabella232/ilt-getting-started-with-puppet-issues/README.md

-# Getting Started with Puppet
+# Getting Started with Puppet Issues

 The use of this repo is for Issue tracking for the Gitbooks.